zhaoj29/Usernames/README.md

 User.java = all the underlying stuff for storing in a database.
 Uses SQL commands to update the data.

 App.java = writing user info to a json file.

+When downloaded, will need to edit path and file names.